emacs-mirror/emacs/mps/manual/source/glossary/d.rst

     dynamic extent

-        An :term:`object` has dynamic :term:`extent` if its :term:`lifetime` is bounded by the execution of a function or some other block construct.
+        An :term:`object` has *dynamic extent* if its :term:`lifetime` is bounded by the execution of a function or some other block construct.

         Objects of dynamic extent are usually :term:`stack-allocated
         <stack allocation>`.